1. What is invasive lobular breast cancer?

 Breast-conserving surgery, also known as wide local excision or lumpectomy, is the removal of the cancer with a margin (border) of normal breast tissue around it.

 If breast-conserving surgery is being considered, an MRI scan may be recommended to assess the size of the cancer (if you haven’t already had one to confirm the diagnosis).
 Your breast surgeon will discuss this with you.

-If you have invasive lobular breast cancer in more than one area of the breast, the surgeon may recommend a mastectomy.
-However, this will depend on the position of the areas affected and the size of your breast.
+Invasive lobular breast cancer can affect more than one area in the breast.
+If this is the case the breast surgeon may recommend a mastectomy, but this will depend on the position of the areas affected and the size of your breast.